Troutnut.com Fly Fishing for Trout Home

 Follow up-

-I forgot to address the elephant in the room which is the size of this critter.
-7mm is definitely outsized for the genera, but not necessarily problematic.
-Another synonym of album, the prev.
-C. walshi has been documented to attain this size.
+I forgot to adequately address the elephant in the room, which is the size of this critter.
+7mm is definitely outsized for most species of Centroptillum and all the species of Procloeon that I'm aware of.
+Your specimen's size is probably a better indicator for album than hind wing conformation since it's female.
+There is another synonym of C. album, the prev.
+C. walshi that has been documented to attain this size and even larger.

 "It's not that I find fishing so important, it's just that I find all other endeavors of Man equally unimportant...
 And not nearly as much fun!"
 Robert Traver, Anatomy of a Fisherman